fewagency/best-practices/setup of new Laravel project.md

 ### Optional: Remove Laravel scaffolding
 ssh into Homestead, cd to the project folder
-(Caution - This call removes edits from AppServiceProvider::register() that will need to be re-added before committing!)
+(Caution - This call removes edits from *AppServiceProvider::register()* that will need to be re-added before committing! - do a diff)
 > php artisan fresh

 …and commit "Removed Laravel scaffolding"